Steps for a successful Proxmox VE 9 upgrade

 • lsmod | grep

-Takeaways: test, backup, and keep console access.
-If hardware looks fragile after a kernel bump, pause and recover backups rather than debug under production load.
+Takeaways: test, back up, and keep console access.
+If hardware looks fragile after a kernel bump, stop and recover from backups rather than debug under production load.